 Is God’s power and glory truly “hope?”
 I want to believe that, but what if it comes in a form that I don’t like?
 What if God’s revelation is not something that I can agree with?
 Can it still then be “hope?”

 O God, Revealer of Hope.
 Absolve my impatience and bolster my patience.

 As churches prepare for the celebration of Christ’s birth, Goshen College offers an online spiritual resource to help believers make time and space in their hearts and minds to welcome Advent, even in the midst of busy schedules and hectic lives.

 Beginning Nov.
-25 (the Monday prior to the first Sunday in Advent) and culminating on Christmas Day, Goshen College students, faculty and staff will provide weekday reflections based on lectionary Scripture passages.
-Many writers will reflect on the Advent theme: “O the Mystery of God’s Dwelling,” taken from Mennonite Church USA worship resources.
+24 (the Monday prior to the first Sunday in Advent) and culminating on Christmas Day, Goshen College students, faculty and staff will provide weekday reflections based on lectionary Scripture passages.
+Many writers will reflect on the Advent theme: “Oh, That You Would Reveal Your Mystery” taken from Mennonite Church USA and Mennonite Church Canada worship resources.

 The devotions will reflect honestly on the Scriptures and offer words of assurances of faith.
 The spiritual offerings will include poetry, personal stories, reflections and prayers, all intended to more closely examine the call to change and follow Christ.

 Since 2001, Goshen College annually celebrates special seasons of the church calendar, particularly Advent and Lent, with online devotions.